-The National Advisory Council on Drug Abuse introduced four new members at its May meeting at NIDA headquarters in Rockville, Maryland.
+The National Advisory Council on Drug Abuse introduced five new members at its May 2008 meeting at NIDA headquarters in Rockville, Maryland:

-The Council advises NIDA in its efforts to identify, review, and support scientific research that supports the Institute's mission.
-It comprises 18 members—12 experts in scientific fields and 6 members of the public, and ex officio members from other Government entities.
+The Council advises NIDA in its efforts to identify, review, and fund scientific research that supports the Institute's mission.
+The Council is made up of 12 experts in scientific fields, 6 members of the public knowledgeable about research on drug abuse, and ex officio members from other Government entities.

 Drugs of Abuse

 NIDA.
 (2009, April 1).
 NIDA's National Advisory Council Welcomes New Members.
 Retrieved from https://www.drugabuse.gov/news-events/nida-notes/2009/04/nidas-national-advisory-council-welcomes-new-members